vtex/shoreline/packages/site/documentation/foundations/design-tokens.md

 # Design Tokens

-Design tokens are a platform that defines agnostic variables used to express the look-and-feel of a company’s brand and products.
-They form the building blocks of the Design system and are used to define color, typography, size, spacing, and other attributes.
-It provides the foundation for creating themes and automating the design process.
+Design tokens area methodology.
+It's a technology-agnostic architeture and process for scaling design cross multiple platforms and devices, including native, and more.

 ## Background